PacktPublishing/Implementing-Microsoft-Azure-Infrastructure-Solutions-Exam-Guide-70-533/Chapter 8/README.md

-## CHARPTER 8 : Manage Azure Operations and Automation
+## CHARPTER 7 : Planning and implementing Azure Storage, Backup and Recovery Services